Colon Cancer: What You Can Do To Prevent It

 Screenings are the number one method of preventing colon cancer.
 When cancer first develops, it is normal for a person to experience few to no symptoms at all.
 Screenings allow for doctors to discover cancerous growths before any possible symptoms occur.

-The most common and comprehensive method of screening is a colonoscopy.
-Colonoscopies provide an in-depth look inside the colon and rectum and allow a physician to locate and remove any abnormal growths.
+Colonoscopy is considered the gold standard for colorectal cancer screening.
+It provides an in-depth look inside the colon and rectum and allows a physician to locate and remove any abnormal growths.

-“Colonoscopies are recommended for patients over the age of 50 with general risk factors,” says Sarah Oberste, D.O., a gastroenterologist with Utica Park Clinic.
-“Patients are sedated by anesthesia and should not feel much or any discomfort during the exam.”
+“Colonoscopies are recommended for patients over the age of 45 with general risk factors,” says Amjad Mreyoud, M.D., a gastroenterologist with Utica Park Clinic.
+"Patients are sedated by anesthesia and should not feel any discomfort during the exam.
+We also use CO2 insufflation during colonoscopies in most of our facilities to avoid post-procedure bloating and pain."

 Along with age, other individual risk factors for colon cancer are:

-• Diagnosis of ulcerative colitis, inflammatory bowel disease or Crohn’s disease
+• Ulcerative colitis, primary biliary cholangitis or Crohn’s disease

-In addition to screenings, Dr. Oberste shares other steps a person can take to decrease their risk of colon cancer:
+In addition to screening, other steps a person can take to decrease their risk of colon cancer:

 • Be aware of any family history of colon cancer or pre-cancerous polyps